-Anaconda is a free and open-source distribution of the programming languages Python and R. The distribution comes with the Python interpreter and various packages related to machine learning and data science.
+Anaconda is a free and open-source distribution of the programming languages Python and R (check out these Python online courses and R programming courses).
+The distribution comes with the Python interpreter and various packages related to machine learning and data science.

 Basically, the idea behind Anaconda is to make it easy for people interested in those fields to install all (or most) of the packages needed with a single installation.

 I get it, Anaconda saves time, that’s it?

 Imagine a scenario where a co-worker is joining your data analysis project.
 You show her what your program looks like, she tries to run it on her own system, but gets the following error: